TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/how-to-serve-plugins/plugin-bundles.md

 ## When To Use Plugin Bundles

-The idea behind plugin bundles is to enhance the process of attaching and loading custom middleware.
-It allows to avoid duplicating plugin configuration onto each of your APIs definitions, which is still possible if you do not want to support a bundle server within your global Tyk setup.
-Instead, one or more API definitions can refer to the same plugin bundle containing the source code and configuration.
+Plugin bundles are intended to simplify the process of attaching and loading custom middleware.
+Multiple API definitions can refer to the same plugin bundle (containing the source code and configuration) if required.
+Having this common, shared resource avoids you from having to duplicate plugin configuration for each of your APIs definitions.

 ## How Plugin Bundles Works with Tyk